askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 You can see that a set of new `configmanagement` annotations have been added to the existing namespace, including  `configmanagement.gke.io/managed: enabled` which indicates that Config Sync is responsible for managing this resource, keeping it synced with the policy repo.

 Where did this resource come from?
+Let's explore the structure of the policy repo.

-2. Explore the structure of the policy repo by running the `tree` command.
+2. **Run the `tree` command on the newly-initialized `cymbalbank-policy` repo.**

 ```
 tree cymbalbank-policy/